solidocean007/Retail-Sight/README.md

 🗂 Admin view of user and account progress via toggleable tables.

 🧠 Smart Account Management

-🔍 Use the multi-account selector to assign goals to specific stores.
+🔍 Use the multi-account selector to assign goals to stores across your company.

+📝 If no accounts exist, users can manually create one on the fly — not ideal, but useful in a pinch.

+⚠️ Built-in fuzzy matching helps prevent accidental duplicates when entering store info.

 📦 Paginated, searchable account tables for fast setup.